Sudan condemns Yemeni Houthi rebels' attacks on civilian facilities in Saudi Arabia | www.lokmattimes.com

 Sudan condemns Yemeni Houthi rebels' attacks on civilian facilities in Saudi Arabia

-Sudan on Saturday condemned the Yemeni Houthi rebels' attacks on civilian facilities in Saudi Arabia.
+Khartoum, March 27 Sudan has condemned the Yemeni Houthi rebels' attacks on civilian facilities in Saudi Arabia.

-"Sudan condemns in the strongest terms the Houthi militia for its continued launch of explosive-laden drones toward the southern region of Saudi Arabia," said the Sudanese foreign ministry in a statement.
+"Sudan condemns in the strongest terms the Houthi militia for its continued launch of explosive-laden drones toward the southern region of Saudi Arabia," said the Sudanese Foreign Ministry in a statement on Saturday.

-The Houthi attacks "exposed civilians and civilian facilities to danger" and caused "a serious escalation in the region," the ministry noted.
+The Houthi attacks "exposed civil and civilian facilities to danger" and caused "a serious escalation in the region," the Ministry said.

-The ministry reaffirmed Sudan's firm support for Saudi Arabia against any danger that targets its security and stability, noting Houthis' rejection to any peace initiative from Saudi Arabia.
+The Ministry reaffirmed Sudan's firm support for Saudi Arabia against any danger that targets its security and stability, noting Houthis' rejection to any peace initiative from Saudi Arabia, Xinhua news agency reported.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app